benton/fog_tracker/README.md

 ----------------
 What is it?
 ----------------
-The Fog Cost Tracker periodically polls one or more cloud computing accounts, and the current state of their associated "resources" -- Compute instances, disk volumes, RDS servers, and so on.
-Each time the accounts are queried, an ActiveRecord object (a BillingRecord) is created for each resource, containing the cost for that resource over the period since its previous BillingRecord.
+The Cloud Cost Tracker periodically polls one or more cloud computing accounts and determines the state of their associated cloud computing "resources": compute instances, disk volumes, stored objects, and so on.
+Each time the accounts are queried, an ActiveRecord object (a BillingRecord) is created or updated for each resource, containing the cost for that resource over the period since its previous BillingRecord.

 ----------------
 Why is it?
 ----------------
-The Fog Cost Tracker is intended to be a foundation library, on top of which more complex cloud billing / accounting applications can be built.
-Although an executable 'tracker' command-line program is included, the library is primarily intended for use from within Rails, or some other ActiveRecord context.
+The Cloud Cost Tracker is intended to be a foundation library, on top of which more complex cloud billing / accounting applications can be built.
+Although an executable 'tracker' command-line program is included, the library is primarily intended for use from within Rails, or some other ActiveRecord context, that can generate reports based on the BillingRecords.

 ----------------
 Installation
 ----------------
-Install the Fog Cost Tracker gem and your database adaptor of choice.
+Install the Cloud Cost Tracker gem and your database adaptor of choice.

-    gem install fog_cost_tracker sqlite3
+    gem install cloud_cost_tracker sqlite3

 ----------------
 Usage [from within Ruby]
 ----------------
-1) Insert the necessary tables into your database.
+1) Add the BillingRecords table into your database.
-  First, `require 'FogCostTracker/tasks'` from your Rakefile, then run
+  Just put `require 'CloudCostTracker/tasks'` in your Rakefile, then run

     rake db:migrate:tracker

-2) In your Ruby app, first set up an ActiveRecord connection.
-In Rails, this is done for you automatically on startup, but here's an example for a non-Rails app:
+2) In your Ruby app, `require` the gem, and set up an ActiveRecord connection.
+In Rails, the connection is set up for you automatically on startup, but here's an example for a non-Rails app:

-    require 'fog_cost_tracker'
+    require 'cloud_cost_tracker'
     ActiveRecord::Base.establish_connection({
-      :adapter => 'sqlite3', :database => 'fog_cost_tracker.sqlite3'
+      :adapter => 'sqlite3', :database => 'cloud_cost_tracker.sqlite3'
     })

-3) To track all accounts loaded from a YAML file
+3) Track all accounts loaded from a YAML file (or the Hash equivalent):
-  (see included config/accounts.yml.example, or example below):

-    tracker = FogCostTracker::Tracker.new(YAML::load(File.read 'accounts.yml'))
+    tracker = CloudCostTracker::Tracker.new(YAML::load(File.read 'accounts.yml'))
     tracker.start

+  For the accounts file format, see the example below or the included `config/accounts.yml.example`.

 ----------------